x8699876/Rapid-Delete-Pro/README.md

 For the MacMojave version, the rdpro is also avaialble at the lower right corner of the Finder's preview panel.
 You need to enable the "Preview" in the finder by going to the "View" menu, enable "Preview".

+**Notes:**
+If you see "ERROR: java.io.IOException: Cannot run program "/Users/yourname/bin/rdpro/tools/hunlink": error=13, Permission denied", make sure the hunlink has the execute permission. go to the directory and issue the below command.
+Do the same for the hlink.

+  >chmod 777 hunlink

 ![screen shot](doc/rdpro-automator-setup.png "Create service using Automator")

 ### Hook to the Windows Explorer Context menu
 - Edit the repro_reg.reg file change the path to point to where your rdpro is exploded.